Aysun Aliyeva

 Aysun Aliyeva (Aysun Əliyeva, born 19 July 1997) is an Azerbaijani footballer who plays as a midfielder for Turkis Super League club Çaykur Rizespor and the Azerbaijan women's national team.
-She was a member of the Azerbaijan girls' U-17 and women's national U-19 teams before she was admitted to the women's national U-21 team.
+She was a member of the Azerbaijan U-17 and U-19 teams before she was admitted to the women's national U-21 team.

 Club career

 Aliyeva played for the women's U-19 team of the Baku-based club Neftçi PFK in the Azerbaijan Women's U-19 League before she moved to Turkey in November 2016 to join the Turkish Women's First Football League team 1207 Antalyaspor.

-İjeoma Queenth Daniels, the Nigerian player of Kireçburnu Spor, got injured in the home match against 1207 Antalyaspor on December 14, 2016.
-As she was unable to progress to the bench, Aliyeva took her on humpback and carried the opponent team's player in pain to the bench although she is heavier than herself.
-She was named for the "Fair Play" award for her sportsmanship.

-The Samsun-based İlkadım Belediyesi Yabancılar Pazarı Spor took her on loan for the second half. of the 2016–17 season.
+The Samsun-based İlkadım Belediyesi took her on loan for the second half. of the 2016–17 season.

 In 2019, she moved to Turkey again, and signed with the Istanbul-based club Fatih Vatan Spor on 1 November.

 In the 2020-21 Turkish Women's League season, she played for the Ankara-based club Fomget Gençlik ve Spor.

 Aliyeva transferred to the newly established team Çaykur Rizespor in the 2021-22 Turkish Women's Super League season.